Digestive symptoms

 Does ginger really work?

 Yes, modestly.
-Multiple meta-analyses show ginger outperforms placebo for pregnancy nausea, motion sickness and chemotherapy-induced nausea.
+Meta-analyses show ginger outperforms placebo for pregnancy nausea.
+Evidence for motion sickness and chemotherapy-induced nausea is mixed.
 Effect is real but not dramatic.
 Best as part of broader management.

 Why am I nauseous on Ozempic?

 Slowed gastric emptying is the mechanism.
 Food sits in the stomach longer than usual, stretching the wall and triggering nausea.
-Peaks in the first 4-8 weeks and after each dose increase.
-Usually settles within 2 weeks at each dose level.
+It is most frequent during dose escalation and after each dose increase, and is usually transient.

 Can stress cause nausea?

 Yes.
 The brain-gut axis means anxiety triggers gut symptoms including nausea.
-Many people with chronic nausea have an anxiety component, and treating the anxiety reduces nausea even when the underlying gut function is fine.
+Many people with chronic nausea have an anxiety component, and addressing it can help reduce symptoms.

 Sources